 The upward movement of water and minerals from roots to different plant parts is called ascent of sap.
 Many factors are at play in ascent of sap and it takes place in many steps.
 They are explained as follows:

 Root Pressure: The walls of cells of root hairs are very thin.
-Water; from soil; enters the root hairs because of osmosis.
+Water, from soil, enters the root hairs because of osmosis.
 Root pressure is responsible for movement of water up to the base of the stem.
 A large number of root hairs, at the root tip, increases the surface area so that a greater amount of water can be absorbed.
 But root pressure can help in rise of water only up to a few centimeters.
 So, root pressure alone cannot explain the rise of water in tall plants.

 Capillary Action: A very fine tube is called capillary.
-Water; or any liquid; rises in the capillary because of physical forces and this phenomenon is called capillary action.
-Water; in stem; rises up to some height because of capillary action.
+Water, or any liquid rises in the capillary because of physical forces and this phenomenon is called capillary action.
+In stem, water rises up to some height because of capillary action.
 Combined effect of root pressure and capillary action may be enough for water need of small herbs but not for trees.

 Adhesion-cohesion of Water Molecules: Water molecules make a continuous column in the xylem because of forces of adhesion and cohesion among the molecules.